-- The ability to export data to a delimited file is only supported for cloud systems using a remote data connection.
-As an alternative, on-premise systems can use the File Processing feature instead. - The File Processing feature also supports the ability to create a delimited export file, using the Export to File processing option.
-Instead of extracting data directly from a table, the desired data is first populated into an Axiom report, and then extracted from that report.
-The data can be manipulated within the report as needed before it is extracted. - Export utilities do not have any means of transforming data as part of the export; however this can be accomplished in conjunction with an import utility.
+- The ability to export data to a delimited file using an export utility is only supported for cloud systems using a remote data connection.
+As an alternative, on-premise systems can use the File Processing feature instead. - Export utilities do not have any means of transforming data as part of the export; however this can be accomplished in conjunction with an import utility.
 For more information, see Transforming export data.